skyfloogle/red-viper/README.md

 Compatibility
 =======
 - Flappy chip chip (Homebrew) : works fine but crashes if the bird fly out of top screen
-- VUESnake (Homebrew): Nor personally tested, but reported working (I'll test it shortly)
+- VUESnake (Homebrew): works fine
+- Blox (Homebrew): works fine
 - Wario land: works fine till the first enemy object fly out of top screen, than crashes
 - Galactic Pinball: seems to work fine, but I don't know how te keys to play :-P , so only partially tested.
 - Mario's Tennis: loads and swows initial splash screens, than crashes
-- Mario Clash: loads and swows initial splash screens, than crashes
+- Mario Clash: loads and shows initial splash screens, than starts and after some frames crashes
 - 3-D Tetris: crashes on boot
 - Red Alarm: crashes on boot